Updated: Sep 14

 'Are you Loredana?' she said.

 'Yes I Am' I answered.
-'Hello Rina, nice meeting you'.
+'Hello Rina, nice to meet you'.

 'The pleasure is mine.Thank you for coming here.
-I know you live from the other side of London', she said.
+I know you live on the other side of London', she said.

 'No, no I am in a hurry.
 I prefer to go home and take pictures.
 In a couple of hours I need to be somewhere else.'

 'So, would you come with me?
 I live just round the corner. it takes maybe 15 minutes to walk there.'
 She said.